 i.
 Drafts, including drafts accepted by banks, having maturity not exceeding those customarily issued in the trade of such instruments;

 ii.
-Debt instruments and other commercial papers having maturities not exceeding those customarily issued in the trade of such instruments;
+Acknowledgement of debt and other commercial papers having maturities not exceeding those customarily issued in the trade of such instruments;

 iii.
 Government treasury papers and government bonds;